 Jury weighs case of man charged with killing family of 4

 SAN BERNARDINO, Calif.
-(AP) — Jury deliberations have resumed in the trial of a Southern California man charged with killing a family of four and burying their bodies in the desert.
+(AP) — A jury on Thursday began deliberations in the trial of a Southern California man charged with killing a family of four and burying their bodies in the desert.

-If Merritt is convicted, prosecutors will seek the death penalty.
+The trial spanned more than four months.
+If Merritt is convicted of the killings, prosecutors said they will seek the death penalty.